TheBoognish138/Home_Sales/README.md

 # Home_Sales
-In this repository I explore cloud computing, caching, using Google Collab and Parquet.
+In this repository I explore cloud computing and caching using Google Collab and Parquet.